|Home | Topics | Contact | Mail List | Donate | Bookstore | MT | AHLB|

 From the viewpoint of both the creationist and the evolutionist the creation of matter occurred at some point in the distant past.
 But, could matter have simply existed with no beginning?
 Does space have a beginning point?
 To contemplate this question for any length of time can be taxing on the mind.
 To consider that the universe continues to infinity is a difficult concept to grasp as our western minds are trained to think of all things having a beginning and an end.
 With the concept of circular time understood, can this same circular view of time be applied to space as well?
 If you begin walking in a westerly direction in a straight line from where you are right now and continued walking (if that were actually possible) when would you reach the end?
 While you are walking in a straight line your distance from the center of the earth never changes and you wind up walking in a circle.
 Is it possible to go in a straight line in space?
 If you get into a space ship and travel in a straight line, will you eventually end up in the same space as you started?
 I cannot answer these questions but a circular view of space and time changes how one understands space and time.

-If we can remember that the destruction and re-creation of each cycle of the earth is circular we can understand that any point on the circle is repeated over and over again.
+If we can remember that the destruction and re-creation of each cycle of the earth is circular, we can understand that any point on the circle is repeated over and over again.
 For instance, when man enters the Iron Age it is simply one point on the circle that is repeated time and time again.
 It is not the past, nor is it the future, it is the same point in time repeating itself.
-This continual rise and fall of man is the same concept as walking around the planet earth, one circle after the other but always coming back to the same point on the circle.
+This continual rise and fall of man are the same concept as walking around the planet earth, one circle after the other but always coming back to the same point on the circle.

 Circles upon circles